ear9mrn/MythRokuPlayer/README.txt

 MythRoku is for streaming MythTV recordings and videos via Roku player.

 Prerequisites:
- - Functioning MythTV backend and MythWeb with function streaming of recordings.
+ - Functioning MythTV backend and MythWeb with functional streaming of recordings.
  - All recordings and videos stored in H.264 format (.mp4, .m4v, .mov).
  - Web user (e.g. apache) permissions to delete recordings.
  - See 'Tools' section below for some optional prerequisites.